Consolidate your super

 Save time and money by rolling multiple super accounts into the one fund

-According to the Australian Taxation Office (ATO)1 there are around 4 million people with two or more super funds across Australia at this time.
+According to the Australian Taxation Office (ATO), one in four Australians could be missing out on their share of billions of dollars in lost or unclaimed super.
 If you’ve had one or more employers prior to working for the SA public sector, it’s likely you do too.
+You can find out more about potential lost super on the ATO website.

 Especially if you went with the fund each employer offered when you started working for them.
 Having multiple super funds isn’t the end of the world but the reality is you could be eroding your super balance over time.
 This means there may be less in your super than you’d like when you stop working.